-A Conditional Use Permit shall be required for the uses listed as Conditional Uses in Section 4.10 of this Ordinance.
-The Plan Commission shall review such application for a Conditional Use Permit, hold a public hearing thereon in accordance with the requirements of Section 14.00 of this Ordinance, and report its findings and recommendations to the Town Board.
-The Town Board may thereafter authorize the Zoning Administrator to issue the Conditional Use Permit, provided that such uses are in accordance with the purpose and intent of this Ordinance, and are found to be not hazardous, harmful, offensive, or otherwise adverse to the environment or the value of the neighborhood or the community.
+A conditional use permit shall be required for the uses listed in Section 5.05 to 5.11 of this Ordinance.
+The Town Plan Commission shall review such application for a conditional use permit, hold a public hearing thereon in accordance with the requirements of Section 14.00 of this Ordinance, and report its findings and recommendations to the Town Board.
+The Town Board may thereafter authorize the Zoning Administrator to issue the conditional use permit, provided that such uses are in accordance with the purpose and intent of this Ordinance, and are found to be not hazardous, harmful, offensive, or otherwise adverse to the environment or the value of the neighborhood or the community.